jaustinhughey/seekrit/readme.md

 It's still in the concept phase and definitely not at all production ready.
 It's just some dude screwing around with it right now, and that's not prod ready, yo.
 So don't.

+## Security Notes and Advice

+1. Run this on one machine and one machine only that's not accessible to the world at large, but only to your IP address (or a block of them, or on your VPN or whatever).
+2. You use this app to manage the keys and values.
+Then you can use redis-cli to fetch the keys and values with your configuration automation.
+(Note: If the community wants it and it sounds like a good idea, we might implement a simple HTTP API with support for GET only in the future.
+You still need to guard the app on the network level though).
+3. If you can reach the app from the global internet without whitelisting your IP, you're open to attack.
+4. Final security model is TBD but generally we'll store a crypted/salted password for a single admin user in redis itself, and compare against that upon login.
+Or possibly on each request.
+If API and such.